Note

 plot(obj3dim)

-# Set additional informations (meta data) as tags
+# Set additional information (meta data) as tags

 # Use set tag "key", "value".
 Key / value are user defined.